ScottyVenable/Lineage-Ancestral-Legacies/Assets/Logic/Behavior/Entity/Documentation/SETUP_GUIDE.md

 Create behavior graph assets for different entity types:

-1. **Pop Basic Behavior** (provided template):
+1. **Entity Basic Behavior** (provided template):
    - Focuses on needs management (hunger, thirst, energy)
-   - Includes resource gathering and social interactions
+   - Includes interactions based on the type of entity.
+(Animals dont need to craft, Pops don't need to graze, etc.)
-   - Default exploration and idle behaviors
+   - Default exploration, idle, and common behaviors universal to all entities

 2. **Animal Behavior** (create new):
+   - Get its tags ("carnivore", "herbivore", etc. and assign it)
-   - Hunting and patrolling patterns
+   - Hunting and patrolling patterns based on subtype (Carnivores may hunt when hungry)
-   - Flee behavior when threatened
+   - Flee behavior when threatened (maybe adding what the flee threshold is for an entity in the Database data at some point.)
    - Territory-based movement

 3. **Monster Behavior** (create new):
    - Aggressive hunting patterns
    - Attack nearest targets
    - Patrol designated areas
+   - Behaviors for AI types (how does a wolf attack/behave vs a bandit?)

 ### 4. Resource Tagging

 For resource gathering to work, tag your resource objects:
-- "Food" - for food resources
+- "Food" - for food resources, maybe with a subtag of if it can be Foraged or needs to be Harvested with certain tools or skills.
-- "Water" - for water sources
+- "Water" - for water sources, and what is required to collect it.
+Is the water dirty or clean?
-- "Gatherable" - for general resources
+- "Gatherable" - for general resources like wood or stone.
-- "Crafting" - for crafting materials
+- "Crafting" - for crafting materials, may still be for Gatherable items but the item itself might have "crafting_component" tag if it is needed for crafting.

 ### 5. Testing Setup